Junior Design Engineer

 Applications of materials vary depending on their propert...read more

-Q5.
-What are different types of beams?
+Q. What are the different types of beams?

 Different types of beams include cantilever beams, simply supported beams, fixed beams, and continuous beams.